betatim/TimsHome/content/20160229-openscienceprize.md

 date: 2016-02-29
 slug: an-openscienceprize-story

-This is the story about how I put my idea for an [openscienceprize] entry on the internet, nearly gave up on it, and then met a ton of incredible people.
+This is the story of how I put my idea for an [openscienceprize] entry on the internet, nearly gave up on it, and then met a ton of incredible people.
 It all ended with: [everpub] - reusable research, 21st century style.

-Everpub is a prototype to make reproducibility a first-class citizen in research by enabling the publication of dynamic and interactive scientific narratives that can be verified, altered, reused, and cited from a web browser.
+[Everpub] is a prototype to make reproducibility a first-class citizen in research by enabling the publication of dynamic and interactive scientific narratives that can be verified, altered, reused, and cited from a web browser.